Skip to main content

 Behavioral indicators in a child of mental injury include:

-A parent or guardian exhibiting the following indicators may be a perpetrator of mental abuse:
+A parent or guardian exhibiting the following indicators may be a perpetrator of serious mental injury against a child:

 (American SPCC, 2021)